ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  \int_{-\infty}^\infty f(s) \, g(t - s) \, \mathrm{d}s
 $$

 Let's look at an example where we will convolve the unitbox function with itself.
-The unitbox function is equal to 1 for $$\left| x\right| \le 1/2$$ and 0 otherwise.
+The unitbox function is equal to 1 for $$\mid x\mid \le 1/2$$ and 0 otherwise.

 {% highlight mathematica %}
 {% raw %}